 Level III: Two sub-samples will be surveyed along each transect.
-A 1-square meter area sub-sample will be randomly selected within the first 3 wadeable meters of each stream bank.
+A 1-square meter area subsample will be randomly selected within the first 3 wadeable meters of each stream bank.
 If the stream is less than 3 m wide (wetted channel width) sub-samples will be located successively in an upstream direction with approximately 1 m between sub-samples.
+An AbP-2 Wisconsin electro fishing unit, specifically designed to capture larval lamprey, will be used to sample each Level III sub-sample (O'Neal 1987).
+The electro fisher will be set to deliver a constant delivery of 3 pulses s-1 (125 volts DC) at a 25% duty cycle, with a 3: 1 burst pulse train to draw larvae from the substratum (Weisser & Klar, 1990).
+Two electro fishing passes of 90 seconds will be applied to each sub-sample.
+Captured lamprey will be anesthetized with buffered MS-222 (tricaine methanesulphonate @ 250 mg L1) and identified on the basis of caudal pigmentation patterns (Richards, Beamish & Beamish, 1982), and total length measured (±1 mm) before specimens are returned to the stream after recovering from anesthesia.
 Larval lamprey distribution and habitat data from Level I, II, and III sampling will be integrated and displayed using GIS.